wolfgangasdf/gmail-attachment-remover/README.md

 * Package for all platforms: `sbt dist`.
 The resulting files are in `target/`

-## Suggestions, bug reports, pull requests, contact
+## Suggestions, bug reports, pull requests
 Please use the bitbucket-provided tools for bug reports and contributed code.
 Anything is welcome!